 - Before starting, you should make sure your hands are washed well.

-- Put the underside of your finger (the softer part) against your baby’s palate so that the tube is in your baby’s mouth.
+- Put the underside of your finger (the softer part) against the roof of your baby’s mouth so that the tube is in your baby’s mouth.
 Your baby should start to suck when he feels your finger in place.

 - Keep your finger flat against your baby’s tongue and keep the bottle above his head so milk will go down in the tube toward his mouth as he sucks.

 Pacifiers may quiet a baby down, but they can also make him prefer artificial nipples over the real thing.
 That can be a problem when you’re trying to remind your baby that he used to like breastfeeding.

 After my baby started switching between bottle and breast, I gradually weaned her off the pacifier.

 If your baby is sleepy, it may be easier to get them to breastfeed.
 It will feel like second nature to them if they did it for weeks or months before you introduced the bottle.

 By catching them when they’re sleepy, they won’t have the time or the energy to fight you and may even be comforted by the familiar feeling.